nilz-bilz/cli-jrnl/README.md

 `~/.gnupg` folder that holds the encryption keys

-The actual destination folder where your entries are stored
+The actual destination folder where your entries are stored [`~/journal` by default].